cxiong1/demos/pyqt5/README.md

 # A* Pathfinder Application

-This directory houses the source code for an A Star Pathfinding application.
+This directory houses the source code for an A* Pathfinding application.
 It will briefly go over,where to get it, how to use the application, and the logic behind the A* algorithm.